sathomas/jsDataV.is/src/text/ch6/02-svg.md

 Compare that to the example below, the universal symbol for first aid represented in an SVG document.

-> If you've been working with HTML before HTML5, the similarities might be especially striking, as the SVG header text follows the same format as HTML4.
+> If you have worked with HTML before HTML5, the similarities might be especially striking, as the SVG header text follows the same format as HTML4.

 ``` {.html .numberLines}
 <?xml version="1.0" encoding="UTF-8"?>